mstaicu/website-alex/README.md

 ## Clone

 In order to start contributing to this project or even run it locally, you must first retrieve a copy of the project from Github.
-In order to do this, we will open the installed terminal emulator and navigate to a folder where we will download the sources.
+In order to do this, we will open the installed terminal emulator and navigate to a folder where we will download the sources

-First, change the volume (partition):
+First, change the volume (partition)

 ```bash
 $ d:
 ```

-Navigation in the terminal is done with the 'change directory' or 'cd' command:
+Navigation in the terminal is done with the 'change directory' or 'cd' command

 ```bash
 $ cd D:\Projects